reactioncommerce/example-storefront/CODE_OF_CONDUCT.md

 ## Questions?

-If you have questions, please see the [FAQs](https://docs.reactioncommerce.com/reaction-docs/trunk/guideline-faqs).
-If that doesn't answer your questions, feel free to [contact us](mailto:hello@reactioncommerce.com).
+If you have questions, please visit our [Discord server](https://discord.gg/Bwm63tBcQY) and we'll do our best to help you